myroms/roms-jedi/README.md

    setenv MPIRUN          /opt/slurm/bin/srun                           (orion SLURM)
    ```

-6. Create ROMS shared library `libROMS.so` configured for US West COAST application WC13, which
+6. Create ROMS shared library `libROMS.so` configured for US West COAST application **WC13**, which
-   will be used to test the ROMS-JEDI interface.
-ROMS is configured with all the C-preprocessing
-   options to run the Restricted, B-preconditioned Lanczos 4D-Var (RBL4D-Var), strong or weak
-   constraint data assimilation algorithm (check: www.myroms.org/wiki/RBL4D-Var_Tutorial).
-The
-   shared library includes the NLM, TLM, and ADM kernels.
+   will be used to test the `ROMS-JEDI` interface.
+The shared library includes the NLM, TLM, and ADM
+   kernels.
 Primarily, ROMS needs the NetCDF library.
-   Some applications may require additional libraries.
-Check www.myroms.org/wiki/External_Libraries
+Some applications may require additional
-   for more information.
-Customize `cbuild_roms.sh` to change options and the compiler; see `FORT`
+   libraries.
+Check www.myroms.org/wiki/External_Libraries for more information.
+Customize
+   `cbuild_roms.sh` to change options and the compiler; see `FORT` environmental variable.
+This
-   environmental variable.
-This step needs to be done only once per application.
+   step needs to be done only once per application.

    ```
    cd ${ROMS_HOME}                                !> root directory where roms_src is installed